 Check out this sunrise couple session in Smith Rock for more inspiration.
 Click here

 6. Broken Top

-Broken Top and No name lake might be one of the most epic elopement locations in Bend.
+Broken Top and No name lake might be one of the most epic Best Elopement Locations in Bend, Oregon.
 The best time to access this location is during the summertime until September / October.
 I would say this location is for couples who are ready to hike a harder path.
 The easiest way to get to No name lake is passing by Todd lake parking lot if the gate is open you can keep driving to the furthest location by car.
 You’ll need a four-wheel-drive to make this easier and the hike will be a lot shorter from there.

 There are also some amazing views of Broken Top when hiking the Soda Creek trail which keeps on going on the Broken Top trail.
 During the summer the meadows are filled with wildflowers and it makes it the cutest spot to exchange your vows.

 Let’s include some epic waterfalls to this list!
 Proxy Falls is located about 1,5hrs north of Bend and 1hour from Sisters.
 The loop trail that features the upper and lower Proxy falls is only 1.6 miles hike and rated as easy.
 The best time of the year to visit or plan your elopement at Proxy Falls is from Spring to Fall.
 Click here to see the trail.